 It appears that the more eggs we eat each week, the higher the chances to develop a fatty liver.
 This would also mean that automatically, if you already have a fatty liver, they won’t help.

-But having them with moderation – not more than two each week – is acceptable, I would conclude.
+Back to eggs, having them in moderation – not more than two each week – is acceptable, I would conclude.
 I personally haven’t stopped eating eggs completely and still managed to reverse my fatty liver.

 I also had them in low quantities – no more than one per day and usually no more than one per week.
 This is not ideal when it comes to fixing up a quick breakfast, but still better than nothing.

 Of course, if you can completely ditch eating eggs, it might be even better.
-Sure, they are a nice source of protein, potassium and vitamin D – but you can get these from other more liver-friendly sources.
+Sure, they are a nice source of protein, potassium, iron and vitamin D – but you can get these from other more liver-friendly sources.

 I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid-2015.
 Since then, I’ve been studying it, continuously updating my knowledge with the latest scientific findings and practical approaches to give others the help they need to reverse their condition.